 The system development process according to ISO 26262 and ISO/PAS 21448 has been presented in Section 2.2.1 and respectively Section 2.2.2.
 Testing is the principal verification method recommended by these standards to show that a system under development behaves according to its system requirements (cf. [Int11f], [Int11a], [Int19]).
 Formal verification is another method recommended by ISO 26262 for the verification of system components and automotive functions with higher ASIL, e.g. ASIL C or ASIL D, against their functional and safety requirements (cf. [Int11f]).
 Formal verification methods need a formal properties specification as well as a formal model of the system or the system component which is to be verified.
-The formal properties specification is derived from the system requirements and the safety requirements derived during the item definition and the safety analysis in the concept phase.
-Formalisms used for modeling automated safety-critical systems are presented in Section 2.4, while this section of requirements in automated safety-critical systems.
+The formal properties specification is derived from the system requirements and the safety requirements identified during the item definition and the safety analysis in the concept phase.
+This section presents formalisms and formal languages that are used to formally specify requirements in automated safety-critical systems, while Section 2.4 is focused on formalisms used for modeling the behavior of automated safety-critical systems.

-Luckuck et al. carry out a survey on the formal specification and verification for autonomous robotic systems (cf. [LFD+19]) and uncover a wide range of formalisms used for property specification for robotic systems, e.g., different variants of temporal logic (cf. [WFCJ11], [DFSW16], [DWFZ12], [?], [HEZ+14], [IQV16], [MV09]), dynamic logic (cf. [SKA13]), and process algebra (cf. [OAH+14]).
-In an effort to define the suitable selection criteria of a formal method for an industrial application, Kossak and Mashkoor discover formalisms which are used in various industrial domains for the formal specification of automated safety-critical systems (cf. [KM16]), e.g., higher order logic combined with probabilistic analysis for machine control systems (cf. [MHB13]), Event-B for transportation and platooning systems (cf. [MJ11], [MJS], [Lan08]).
+Luckuck et al. [LFD+19] carry out a survey on the formal specification and verification for autonomous robotic systems and uncover a wide range of formalisms used for property specification for robotic systems, e.g., different variants of temporal logic (cf. [DFSW16], [DWFZ12], [GJD13], [HEZ+14], [IQV16], [MV09], [WFCJ11]), dynamic logic (cf. [MGP13]), and process algebra (cf. [OAH+14]).
+In an effort to define the suitable selection criteria of a formal method for an industrial application, Kossak and Mashkoor [KM16] discover formalisms which are used in various industrial domains for the formal specification of automated safety-critical systems, e.g., higher order logic combined with probabilistic analysis for machine control systems (cf. [MHB13]), Event-B for transportation and platooning systems (cf. [Lan08], [MJS09], [MJ11]).